Max: Are you sleeping with my daughter? Booth: No... Max: Why, are you gay?

-Serial Killer Killer: The sniper who goes after evildoers such as embezzlers and The Gravedigger.
+Serial-Killer Killer: The sniper who goes after evildoers such as embezzlers and The Gravedigger.
 Booth loathes being compared to him, which Bones does constantly.

 Sex Is Interesting: Angela, though it is consistent with the character's general portrayal.

-Sex With The Ex: Bones and Booth have both indulged in this with past flames, Bones with her old boyfriend (and thesis supervisor!) when he came into town, Booth has had a couple of "one time only" sleepovers with his ex-girlfriend, the mother of his son.
+Sex with the Ex: Bones and Booth have both indulged in this with past flames, Bones with her old boyfriend (and thesis supervisor!) when he came into town, Booth has had a couple of "one time only" sleepovers with his ex-girlfriend, the mother of his son.

-Shaggy Dog Story: In "The Bones on the Blue Line," Sweets meets a young man on the Metro who gets an email saying that, after eight years of chemo, he's finally cured and is going to begin living his lift to the fullest.
+Shaggy Dog Story: In "The Bones on the Blue Line," Sweets meets a young man on the Metro who gets an email saying that, after eight years of chemo, he's finally cured and is going to begin living his life to the fullest.
 Then there's a flash flood and he's killed instantly in front of Sweets' eyes.

 Share the Male Pain: When a severed testicle is recovered from a corpse high-powered washing machine, there's a Running Gag about the men in the lab feeling the deceased man's pain.
 Especially Booth.